nitin3adhav/mportal/README.md

 # mportal

-Change the DB configuration only Running the applivation
+Change the DB configuration only for Running the application